sambrow/ctf-hosting-notes/README.md

 If you are rebuilding an image and Docker can convince itself that all the inputs up to a certain line have not changed, then it'll skip those steps and just use its cached status.

-So, if you copied everything up front, then any edit your make to `index.js` or `index.html` will cause `npm install` to re-run when you build the image.
+So, if you copied everything up front, then any edit you make to `index.js` or `index.html` will cause `npm install` to re-run when you build the image.

-In contrast, in the above `Dockerfile`, edits to these files will not cause npm install to run because none of the files cited before that line will have changed.
+In contrast, in the above `Dockerfile`, edits to these files will not cause `npm install` to run because none of the files cited before that line will have changed.